alibaba/git-repo-go-doc/content/en/docs/getting-started/quickstart.md

     $ git repo version

-### Code review single repository
+### Working on a single repository

-Make sure to setup a remote tracking branch like:
+Make sure to setup a remote tracking branch correctly using:

     $ git branch -u origin/master